ashwinrachhavt/notetaker/README.md

    ```
    The service listens on `http://localhost:5000`, exposes `POST /notes`, and a `/health` endpoint for probing connectivity.

+### Optional Web UI

+- A lightweight UI is available at `http://localhost:5000/ui/` for:
+  - Scraping a URL and saving markdown
+  - Creating a manual note
+  - Browsing, searching and deleting notes

+  The UI is served by FastAPI (StaticFiles).
+No Node build is required.

 ### Verify the backend
 - Use `curl http://localhost:5000/health` and expect `{"status":"ok"}`.
 - Save a test note with `curl -X POST http://localhost:5000/notes -H "Content-Type: application/json" -d '{"text":"Sample"}'`.